2013 Masters (darts)

-The 2013 Coral Masters was the inaugural staging of the non-ranking darts tournament The Masters, held by the Professional Darts Corporation (PDC).
-It was held between 1–3 November 2013 at the Royal Highland Centre in Edinburgh, Scotland.
+The 2013 Coral Masters was the inaugural staging of the non-ranking darts tournament, The Masters, organised by the Professional Darts Corporation (PDC).
+It was held from 1 to 3 November 2013 at the Royal Highland Centre in Edinburgh, Scotland.

 Phil Taylor won the title by beating Adrian Lewis 10–1 in the final.

 Qualifiers

-Only the top 16 players on the PDC's Order of Merit on 20 October 2013 qualified for the event.
+Only the top 16 players on the PDC Order of Merit on 20 October 2013 qualified for the event.
 These were: